mhendricks96/data-structures-and-algorithms/javascript/binary-trees/README.md

 # Binary Trees

-a binary tree is a tree data structure in which each node has at most two children
+A binary tree is a tree data structure in which each node has at most two children

 ## Binary Tree